MegaBedder/my-awesome-lua/README.md

 - [lua-stdlib](https://github.com/lua-stdlib/lua-stdlib/) - General Lua libraries
 - [Penlight](https://github.com/stevedonovan/Penlight) - A set of pure Lua libraries focusing on input data handling, functional programming, and OS path management.
 Inspired by the Python standard libraries.
 - [Microlight](https://github.com/stevedonovan/microlight) - A little library of useful Lua functions, intended as the 'light' version of Penlight
+- [Carbon](https://github.com/lua-carbon/carbon) - a full suite intended to make Lua more semantic, expressive, and powerful.
+It aims to provide a set of functionality comparable to .NET, and runs on Lua 5.1 and LuaJIT on any platform.
+- [lua-ext](https://github.com/andrew-d/lua-ext) - Standard library / extensions for Lua. math, operator functions, execution platform, Set implementation for Lua, I/O on strings; instead of files.
+- [lua-apr](https://github.com/xolox/lua-apr) - Apache Portable Runtime binding for Lua.
+APR powers software  and makes the APR operating system interfaces available to Lua, serving as an extended standard library.
+- [lua-glib](https://bitbucket.org/darktjm/lua-glib/src/?at=master) [[Doc]](http://htmlpreview.github.io/?https://bitbucket.org/darktjm/lua-glib/raw/b8e99210f24587b25602009e575d70221552436e/lua-glib.html) - Yet another Lua-to-glib binding.
+This package wraps the GLib library fairly thinly.
+It is meant to be a portability and utility library.

 ### Network
 - [lua-http](https://luarocks.org/modules/daurnimator/http) [[Video]](https://www.youtube.com/watch?v=OeABiyUlAao) - HTTP Library for Lua.
 Supports HTTP(S) 1.0, 1.1 and 2.0; client and server.